ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the job with error `unrecognizedTask`.

 The indicated batch mode MUST match the task's batch mode.
-If not, the Helper MUST fail the job with `invalidMessage`.
+If not, the Helper MUST fail the job with error `invalidMessage`.

+If the `AggregateShareReq` is malformed, the Helper MUST fail the job with error `invalidMessage`.

 The Helper then verifies that the `BatchSelector` in the Leader's request determines a batch that can be collected.
 If the selector does not identify a